-The SFO Airplane Accident Lawyers at Schmidt & Clark, LLP, are now accepting potential lawsuits on behalf of individuals who were injured or killed in the Asiana Airlines crash that occurred at the San Francisco International Airport (SFO) on July 6, 2013.
-Preliminary reports have stated that this tragedy caused at least two deaths and 181 injuries.
-Asiana Airlines has a responsibility to look after the safety of their passengers, and they may be held responsible for the injuries and deaths caused by this catastrophic event.
+The legal team specializing in airplane accidents at Schmidt & Clark, LLP, is currently open to reviewing potential cases for individuals who suffered injuries or lost their lives in the crash of Asiana Airlines at San Francisco International Airport (SFO) on July 6, 2013.
+Initial findings indicate that this devastating incident resulted in no less than two fatalities and 181 injuries.
+It is Asiana Airlines’ duty to ensure the well-being of their passengers, and they could be held accountable for the harm and loss of life resulting from this disaster.

 Free SFO Airplane Accident Lawyer Evaluation: If you were injured in the airplane accident that occurred at the San Francisco International Airport (SFO) on July 6, 2013, or had a relative or loved one that died in the tragedy, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.